 1) My prospects would tell me how nice my website looked—but they didn’t buy.

 2) I found some butt-ugly websites and sales pages out there that rake in millions!

 What was I missing?

 I broke into all this, CSI-style!
 I was going to find out.

-That might be a little sensational, but it was like I converted from a Prettyist to the Church of Marketingism—to a Persuasionist.
+Okay, that might be a tad sensational, but it was like I converted from a Prettyist to the Church of Marketingism—I had become a disciple of Persuasionism.

 My eyes were opened.